The Complete Guide to Disavowing Links for Google and Bing

 How to Build a Disavow Links File for Google

-Google’s disavow tool requires you submit a list of the domains and pages you wish Google would ignore when evaluating your inbound link profile.
+Google’s disavow links tool requires you to submit a list of the domains and pages you wish Google to ignore when evaluating your inbound link profile.

 The first step to using the Google disavow links tool is to create a .txt file.
 Per Google’s instructions, this file type has to be a.txt file encoded in UTF-8 or 7-bit ASCII.
 Within this file, list the URLs and domains you want to disavow; each domain and URL should have its own line.

 To include a domain-level link in the file, add “domain:” before the URL of the domain home page (for example, “domain:shadyseo.com”).

 To submit a page-level link, simply list the URL.

 Add notes to each submission by starting the message with “#” on the line before the URL or domain listing.

 Once you have your .txt file, you can now submit the final list to Google’s Disavow Links tool.
 Here’s how: